 How You Can Prepare for Emergencies

-After people we support, patients and families learn more about how Monarch prepares for emergencies, like fires, floods, inclement weather events including natural disasters, it’s also important for individuals and families to prepare for emergencies.
-The following websites offer guidance and resources to help you prepare when an emergency arises.
+After people we support, patients and families know how Monarch prepares for emergencies, it’s also important for individuals and families to take important, and oftentimes life-saving, precautions to be ready.
+Click on this Emergency Preparedness Flier for useful tips and suggestions on how to best prepare for an emergency.
+The following websites also offer guidance and resources to help you prepare when an emergency arises.

 - ReadyNC.Org: Make a Plan, Build a Kit, Be Involved

 - Federal Emergency Management Agency (FEMA)